Do You Speak French? Parlez vous Français? Which one? How Many French Dialects in the World?

 Around 45% of the Belgian population speaks French.

-There is some difference in vocabulary, pronunciation, and semantics, mainly because the Dutch language also influences it.
+There are some vocabulary, pronunciation, and semantics differences, mainly because the Dutch language also influences it.

-However, Belgian French is somewhat similar to the standard Parisian one due to the sheer proximity of the two countries in Europe.
+However, Belgian French is somewhat similar to the standard Parisian one due to the proximity of the two European countries.

 There is one noticeable difference – Swiss-French speakers tend to talk slower than their counterparts in France, giving a more relaxed tonality.